netizen805/netizen805/README.md

 - 💬 Ask me about anything
 - 📫 How to reach me: through email - hontivilmos@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Once I fell into a pool at night because my friend kicked the ball in it, and I tried to get it out.
-I ended up being soaking wet. 😂
+I ended up being soaking wet.😂